OpenCTI-Platform/docs/docs/usage/automation.md

 You can decide to only apply restriction on the triggering element or the whole bundle by enabling the toggle.

 ##### Specificities of the component
+Compared to other components, this component **makes direct call to the database**: this means that the query will be applied before the "send to ingestion" step.
+As a result, if, **wthin the same playbook**, you attempt to create a new entity (via the wrap in container step) and apply authorize members, the playbook will fail.
+Indeed, the entity will not yet be created, since it won't be sent to ingestion yet.
+You need to apply the authorize members in another playbook to achieve this use case.

 **This component supports dynamic variables**